Supplemental Module: NPDES Permit Program

 Establishing WQBELs: Step 2—Characterize the Effluent & Receiving Water

-This next step in assessing the need for water quality-based effluent limits involves a sequence of four tasks, which are listed below and described in the pages that follow:
+This next step in assessing the need for water quality-based effluent limits involves a sequence of four tasks, which are listed and described in the pages:

 - Identify pollutants of concern in the effluent.